dplefevre/marine-mammals-classification/README.md

 You can see that the NN model clearly recognizes only the "False Killer Whale."

-Whereas, the CNN model very clearly recognized the audio file as "False Killer Whale and some type of Dolphin."
+Whereas, the CNN model clearly recognized two sources in the audio file as "False Killer Whale and some type of Dolphin."

 <hr>